 [END CROSS-CHAPTER BOX 1.1 HERE]

 Sustainable Development Goals (SDGs).
 Many interactions among environmental problems and development are addressed in the United Nations 2030 Agenda for Sustainable Development and its Sustainable Development Goals.
 The 2030 Agenda, supported by the finance-oriented Addis Ababa Action Agenda (UN DESA, 2015), calls on nations to ‘take the bold and transformative steps which are urgently needed to shift the world onto a sustainable and resilient path.’
 The 2030 Agenda recognizes that ‘climate change is one of the greatest challenges of our time and its adverse impacts undermine the ability of all countries to achieve sustainable development.’
 SDG 13 deals explicitly with climate change, establishing several targets for adaptation, awareness-raising and finance.
-Climate and climate change are also highly relevant to most other SDGs, while acknowledging UNFCCC as the main forum to negotiate the global response to climate change.
-For example, both long-lived greenhouse gases (LLGHGs), through mitigation decisions, and SLCFs, through air quality, are relevant to SDG 11 (sustainable cities and communities).
-Chapter 6 assesses SLCF effects on climate and the implications of changing climate for air quality, including opportunities for mitigation relevant to the SDGs (Chapter 6, Box 6.2).
+Climate and climate change are also highly relevant to most other SDGs, and UNFCCC is acknowledged as the main forum to negotiate the global response to climate change.
+For example, both long-lived GHGs (through mitigation decisions), and SLCFs (through air quality), are relevant to SDG 11 (sustainable cities and communities).
+Chapter 6 assesses the effects of SLCFs on climate and the implications of changing climate for air quality, including opportunities for mitigation relevant to the SDGs (Box 6.2).
 Also, the UN Conference on Housing and Sustainable Development established a New Urban Agenda (United Nations, 2017) envisaging cities as part of the solutions for sustainable development, climate change adaptation and mitigation.

 The Sendai Framework for Disaster Risk Reduction (SFDRR).
 The Sendai Framework for Disaster Risk Reduction is a non-binding agreement to reduce risks associated with disasters of all scales, frequencies and onset rates caused by natural or human-made hazards, including climate change.
-The SFDRR outlines targets and priorities for action including ‘Understanding disaster risk’, along the dimensions of vulnerability, exposure of persons and assets and hazard characteristics.
-Chapter 12 assesses climate information relevant to regional impact and risk assessment with a focus on climate hazards and other aspects of climate that influence society and ecosystem and makes the link with Working Group II.
-AR6 adopts a consistent risk and solution-oriented framing (Cross-Chapter Box 1.3) that calls for a multidisciplinary approach and cross-working group coordination in order to ensure integrative discussions of major scientific issues associated with integrative risk management and sustainable solutions (IPCC, 2017).
+The SFDRR outlines targets and priorities for action including ‘understanding disaster risk’, along the dimensions of vulnerability, exposure of persons and assets, and hazard characteristics.
+Chapter 12 assesses climate information relevant to regional impact and risk assessment, with a focus on climate hazards and other aspects of climate that influence society and ecosystems and makes the link with Working Group II.
+AR6 adopts a consistent risk- and solution-oriented framing (Cross-Chapter Box 1.3) that calls for a multidisciplinary approach and cross-Working Group coordination in order to ensure integrative discussions of major scientific issues associated with integrative risk management and sustainable solutions (IPCC, 2017).